First Aid

 9.1 (1) In this Part,

-(a) "Advanced First Aid Certificate" means a certificate issued by an approved organization or person for the successful completion of a first aid course consisting of at least 35 hours of instruction;
+(a) "Advanced Level First Aid Certificate" means a certificate issued by an approved organization or person for the successful completion of a first aid course that consists of

 (c.1) "Emergency Medical Services" means a network of services coordinated to provide aid and medical assistance, from primary response to definitive care, involving personnel trained in the rescue, stabilization, transportation, and treatment of persons experiencing traumatic or medical emergencies;